isarositi/DataScienceProgramming/README.md

 # Programming for Data Science
-Group assignments for the Programming for Data Science course at KTH.
+Group assignments for the Programming for Data Science course at KTH in Fall 2022.

 * Assignment 1: Data Pre-Processing